Is Hating Your Body Serving You?

 As an eating disorder and body image therapist, many of the clients that I see struggle with hating their bodies.
-This makes complete sense.
-We are all raised in a culture which tells us that our value lies in our appearance and that “thinner” is better.
-Also, for individuals who have an eating disorder-they have a serious mental illness, where the symptoms often manifest in a focus on food and weight.
+This makes complete sense: We are all raised in a culture which tells us that our value lies in our appearance, and that “thinner” is better.
+Also, individuals who have an eating disorder have a serious mental illness whose symptoms often manifest in a focus on food and weight.

-Body image issues are complex, and often unique to each individual person.
-One common challenge is that some people don’t want to work on their body image issues, as they tell themselves that the “solution” is to simply keep hating their bodies-which they hope will lead to changing them.
+Body image issues are complex, and often unique to the individual.
+One common challenge is that some people don’t want to work on their body image issues, as they tell themselves that the “solution” is to simply keep hating their bodies — which they hope will lead to changing them.

-The following are a few important questions to ask yourself if you are struggling with wanting to work on improving your body image or to give up the “weight loss” goal.
+Following are a few important questions to ask yourself if you are struggling with wanting to work on improving your body image or to give up the “weight loss” goal:

 Hating Your Body May Actually Serve a Function

-Often the language of body-bashing is really the way that we are communicating some deeper issues in our lives.
-For instance, it’s easier to say, “My thighs are huge and disgusting,” than to say, “I feel lonely and rejected by my partner.”
+It's important to examine the purpose that “body hate” might be serving in your own life.
+Often, the language of body-bashing is really the way that we communicate some deeper issues in our lives.
+For example, it’s easier to say, “My thighs are disgusting” than to say, “I feel lonely and rejected by my partner.”

 What Truly Matters

-In trying to micromanage the size of our bodies (which will very much find their “happy” weight themselves if we are able to practice listening to their needs and treating them with compassion), we take away precious time and energy that we could be utilizing for another purpose.
+In trying to micromanage the size of our bodies — which will very much find their “happy” weight themselves if we are able to practice listening to their needs and treating them with compassion — we recover precious time and energy that we could be utilizing for another purpose.